BatchClayderman/OPSI-CA-ull/README.md

 # OPSI-CA

-This is the official simulation implementation of the OPSI-CA cryptography scheme (``PPCT: Privacy-Preserving Contact Tracing Using Concise Private Set Intersection Cardinality``) in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull).
+This is the official simulation implementation of the OPSI-CA cryptography scheme (``PPCT: Privacy-Preserving Contact Tracing Using Concise Private Set Intersection Cardinality``) in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull), by optimizing the $\|OKVS\|$.

 The datum type used is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.